 Do you take my insurance?
-Checking which insurances we are contracted with; most major carriers are contracted with us.
+We are contracted with most major carriers.
 Sometimes it is by the practice name, “The King’s Counseling Services”, sometimes under the therapists’ names.
 So when you call your insurance, try both if one or the other doesn’t come up.
-Going to your insurance and gathering a list of providers is the best way to determine if your therapist is in network with your insurance carrier.
+Going to your insurance and gathering a list of providers is the best way to determine if your therapist is in network with your insurance carrier and your specific plan.
 It is your responsibility to contact your insurance and to be aware of your policy’s coverage.
 You can always ask us to support you in this process, but we may not always know the answer when it comes to insurances (or other things for that matter).

 How do I schedule my first session?
-If you would like to schedule a first time appointment, please leave a voice message for the therapist you wish to see.
-Be patient, we CANNOT respond to emergencies, but we will call you back.
-Also if you would like to schedule with Dr. Tillery, sometimes emailing her will allow her to get back to you more timely.
-You will need to include your name, birthdate, and a phone number in the email.
+If you would like to schedule a first time appointment, please leave a voice message for Kathryn Robertson (559) 713-6001 x2 and please send an email to Dr. Amy Tillery email@example.com.
+Be patient, we CANNOT respond to emergencies, but we will get back to you.
 If you are under 18, a parent or guardian will have to do this for you.
 If you would like to schedule for a loved one, that person will have to reach out on their behalf, unless unable to do so without assistance.

-Sometimes our availability is too far out to meet the needs of those who call.
+Sometimes our availability is too far out to meet the needs.
 If this is the case, we will call you back and offer suggestions for seeking support.
 The most important thing is to get you plugged in with a therapist with whom you feel comfortable.

-If I’m already an established client, can I schedule or re-schedule online?
-YES!
-Please ask your therapist for an email with a link to set up a log on for the client portal, accessed here on the website.
+If I’m already an established client, can I schedule, re-schedule, or cancel online?
+YES, for Dr. Tillery’s clients!
+Please ask an email with a link to set up a log on for the online calendar, accessed here on the Getting Started page.

 Will it be unpleasant?
 Hopefully not!
 Sometimes in therapy we talk about things that do bring up intense emotion or are unpleasant to consider.
 Although this is difficult, we believe the positives that come from therapy outweigh the risks.
 However, if you have a strongly negative perception of your therapist, it will be difficult to do the hard work of therapy.
 We want you to have an effective experience, even if it means we help you find another therapist.
 So in other words, you may not always love therapy, but you should always feel loved by your therapist.